Hello there. (That’s me on the AM show talking to Duncan Garner about decluttering, with an expression on my face that makes me squirm!).

 My passion for helping women to transform their homes into a clutter-free, beautiful and efficient space comes from my personally breaking free from a life of fear-based “hoarding”.

 We started out as most young couples do, living very frugally and saving hard for our future security.
 We lived as our parents had lived, making do and keeping EVERYTHING, just in case.
 Because I’ve always been a naturally organised person, that’s how I managed the sheer volume of stuff we owned.
-But as we got older our financial status improved, yet our lifestyle was still based on an unfounded fear of poverty.
-I eventually came to realise that this didn’t align with my emerging personal desire for living a life that wasn’t fixated on accumulating things.
+But as we got older our financial status improved, yet our lifestyle was still based on a fear of poverty.
+I eventually came to realise that this didn’t fit with my desire to live a life that wasn’t all about accumulating things.

 My life has led me to being a Professional Organiser, working in my clients’ homes to make their lives easier, happier, more organised and free of the clutter that holds them back from the life they want to live.